 - Email and faxes have service objectives reflecting the way that work is handled

-Pipkins, Inc., founded in 1983, is a leading supplier of workforce management software and services to the call center industry, providing sophisticated forecasting and scheduling technology for both the front and back office.
+Pipkins, Inc., founded in 1983, is a leading supplier of contact center WFM software and services to the contact center industry, providing sophisticated forecasting and scheduling technology for both the front and back office.
 Its award-winning Vantage Point is the most accurate forecasting and scheduling tool on the market.
 Pipkins’ systems forecast and schedule more than 300,000 agents in over 500 locations across all industries worldwide.
 For more information, visit www.Pipkins.com.